 3) Saw IV (Bousman)

-Now we’re talking.
-I think this and the next two are stellar.
-This is the Fast and Furious IV of the Saw series: dawning self-awareness plus a bit of a reboot that brings the franchise closer to its authentic self.
+This is the Fast Five of the Saw series: dawning self-awareness plus a bit of a reboot that brings the franchise closer to its authentic self.
 This is where Saw gets super byzantine and FUN with all the Generic Movie Cops and batshit twists.

 2) Saw II (Bousman)